canro91/canro91.github.io/_posts/2024-02-05-LessonsOnAFinishedProject.md

 cover-alt: "Two businessmen shaking their hands"
 ---

-Today I want to take a moment and reflect on a finished project.
+This small project taught me more about leadership and communication than programming in general.

 Last year, I worked as an independent contractor and engaged in short projects with a client.
 This project was a six-month effort to support group events, like weddings, conferences, and retreats, in a property management system.

-This small project taught me more about leadership and communication than programming in general.
 These are the two lessons I learned from this project.

 ## Lesson 1: Have uncomfortable conversations earlier